 |– Personal effects coverage||$1,000 per person ($2,000 per rental period)||$1,000 per person ($2,000 per rental period)||$1,000 per person ($2,000 per rental period)||None|

-The National Bank World Elite card earns À la Carte Rewards points and offers cardholders benefits such as $150 in annual travel credits and access to the National Bank VIP lounge in the YUL International terminal.
-Due to it’s stellar travel insurance and purchase protection benefits, we deemed this card the Best Overall Insurance Credit Card of 2022.
+The National Bank World Elite Mastercard earns À la Carte Rewards points and offers cardholders benefits such as $150 in annual travel credits and access to the National Bank VIP lounge in the YUL International terminal.
+Due to its stellar travel insurance and purchase protection benefits, we deemed this card the Best Overall Insurance Credit Card of 2023.

-Check out our National Bank World Elite review for full details about this card.
+Check out our National Bank World Elite Mastercard review for more details.

 It’s also important to mention that with baggage delay, the National Bank World Elite coverage won’t apply if the full cost of the flight wasn’t charged to the card.